Creating and Reading XML with PHP DOM

 ?>

-When you want to view this in your browser, there's a high probability you'll see something like [ Yunus Emre Divani Selim Yagmur Turkish 8 2014 4 1 ].
-If you look at the source code, you'll see the XML you created.
+When you view this in a browser, you will probably see plain text similar to [ Yunus Emre Divani Selim Yagmur Turkish 8 2014 4 1 ].
+If you view the page source, you will see the XML structure you created.

 <?php